Search here for conference announcements, calls for papers, fellowships and more.

-Workshop organizer(s): What qualifications and experience do applicants bring to organizing the Workshop, including previous administration/organization and interdisciplinary and cross-institutional engagements?
-How do the training, backgrounds and approaches of a pair of applicants complement one another in formulating Workshop plans?
+Workshop organiser(s): What qualifications and experience do applicants bring to organising the Workshop, including previous administration/organisation and interdisciplinary and cross-institutional engagements?
+How do the training, backgrounds, and approaches of a pair of applicants complement one another in formulating Workshop plans?

 Impact: Will the proposed Workshop and design be effective in addressing the theme and foster interdisciplinary, cross-institutional, and cross-generational debate and engagement?

 Applicants who organise an African Critical Inquiry Programme Workshop must acknowledge the support in all Workshop materials and in any publications that result and indicate affiliation with ACIP and the Centre for Humanities Research.

 After completing the workshop, they must submit a final report and a financial report.